 Whether you’re a complete beginner or an enthusiastic pro, Poole is the perfect place to try your hand at watersports.
 There are several local companies who offer tours, lessons, and equipment hire, so you can easily spend a day or more out on the water.
 The sheltered waters of Poole Harbour are ideal for sailing, kayaking, or Stand Up Paddleboarding.
 Kitesurfing is also popular in the area, and you can book Kitesurfing Lessons from £189 for a two-day course.

 Things to do with Kids in Poole

 1. Splashdown Water Park

 I’ve already mentioned Tower Park as one of the best things to do in Poole.
 Splashdown is one of the main attractions there, and it’s a brilliant family day out!
 It’s an indoor waterpark with flumes, slides, and other water rides.
 From slow-paced tyre waterslides, to more intense flumes, there’s something for everyone and loads of fun rides to try.
 I’ve always been a big fan of the “infinity bowl” slide, in which you spiral around a giant bowl before dropping into the water below!

-Latest update November 2020: Splashdown reopened on the 25th July.
-However they are now temporarily closed until at least 5th December, watch the website and social media for any updates.
+Latest update – February 2021: Splashdown are temporarily closed for the UK lockdown, watch the website and social media for any updates.